periode/thesis/oldnotes/spring_2020.md

 - expressing vs. explaining (Kurosawa) / hinting at (Tolstoi) **important ideas to keep**

-- *'There is no such thing as elegance or subtlety in the way I use software.'* Belgrade-based sound artist Svetlana Maraš > there are other aesthetics: brutality, organicness, rococo, etc. elegance and subtlelty are only subsets, but very very large ones
+- *'There is no such thing as elegance or subtlety in the way I use software.'* Belgrade-based sound artist Svetlana Maraš > there are other aesthetics: brutality, organicness, rococo, etc. elegance and subtlelty are only subsets, but very very large ones[[table_of_contents#3 1 - typology of aesthetics]]

-- programming languages define sets of aesthetic relationships, and as such are *resources for intellectual/thoughtful work/formulation*
+- programming languages define sets of aesthetic relationships, and as such are *resources for intellectual/thoughtful work/formulation* [[table_of_contents#4 - the linguistic influence of source code]]
 - - actors in actor network theory?
 - - this is kinda what los pequenos glazier was saying when he was asking "how does materiality influence the text itself?"
 - - on a less formal level, the sociohistorical approach to literature implies that literature judges a society, and a society can explain its literature.